 Having a community- and parent-led wellness committee at the school site enables sustainable policy changes and ensures the culture of the school to be centered around health and wellness.

-Within one year of participating in our Healthy Schools Initiative, these schools* have made the Alliance for a Healthier Generation’s 2018 list of Healthiest Schools for making significant changes that encourage healthier eating and physical activity for students and staff.
-Paul Revere Elementary School has most recently joined to participate.
+Within one year of participating in our Healthy Schools Initiative, these schools* made the Alliance for a Healthier Generation’s 2018 list of Healthiest Schools for making significant changes that encourage healthier eating and physical activity for students and staff.
+Paul Revere Elementary School, which joined this initiative soon after, made the 2019 list.

 Fullerton School District